Athletics at the 2012 Summer Olympics: Doping

 Prior to the Olympic competition, several prominent athletes were ruled out of the competition due to failed tests.
 World indoor medallists Dimitrios Chondrokoukis, Debbie Dunn, and Mariem Alaoui Selsouli were withdrawn from their Olympic teams in July for doping, as was 2004 Olympic medallist Zoltán Kővágó.
 At the Olympic competition, Tameka Williams admitted to taking a banned stimulant and was removed from the games.
 Ivan Tsikhan did not compete in the hammer throw as a re-test of his sample from the 2004 Athens Olympics, where he won silver, was positive.
 Hassan Hirt, Amine Laâlou, Marina Marghieva, Diego Palomeque, and defending 50 km walk champion Alex Schwazer were also suspended before taking part in their events.

 Syrian hurdler Ghfran Almouhamad became the first track-and-field athlete to be suspended following a positive in-competition doping sample.
 Nadzeya Astapchuk was stripped of the women's shot put title after her sample came back positive for the banned anabolic agent metenolone.
 Karin Melis Mey was withdrawn before the long jump final when an earlier failed doping test was confirmed.

+The women's 1500 m final has been dubbed "one of the dirtiest races in athletics history", after five of the twelve runners were disqualified for doping offences, including the original first and second-placed finishers, and the fourth-placed finisher who subsequently moved up to second place following the previous two disqualifications.

 Multiple medalists were found guilty of doping after the Olympics.
 Russia has the most (9) medals stripped.